Cybernetic1/conceptual-keyboard-v1_bad/README.md

 TO-DO:

+1. Make user-interface prettier.
-1. Abandon the use of Red, Green and White boxes, use drag-and-drop exclusively.
+2. Abandon the use of Red, Green and White boxes, use drag-and-drop exclusively.
-2. Make user-interface prettier.
 3. Allow app to talk to server, collect frequent words/phrases from users.
 4. Intelligent sentence generation?
+Perhaps one key feature is to be able to change the word class (or part-of-speech) of a word.
+5. Use pictures or virtual reality to select words, as in a visual dictionary.
-5. Your suggestions?
+6. Your ideas / suggestions?